Hackplayers/evil-winrm/README.md

 Evil-WinRM should be used for authorized penetration testing and/or nonprofit educational purposes only.
 Any misuse of this software will not be the responsibility of the author or of any other collaborator.
-Use it at your own servers and/or with the server owner's permission
+Use it at your own servers and/or with the server owner's permission.

 <!-- Github URLs -->
 [cybervaca]: https://github.com/cybervaca